Goldsworthy Gurney

-Sir Goldsworthy Gurney (14 February 1793 – 28 February 1875) was an English surgeon, chemist, architect, builder, lecturer and consultant.
+Sir Goldsworthy Gurney (14 February 1793 – 28 February 1875) was a British surgeon, chemist, architect, builder, lecturer and consultant.
 He was a prototypical British gentleman scientist and inventor of the Victorian era.

 Amongst many accomplishments, he developed the oxy-hydrogen blowpipe, and later applied its principles to a novel form of illumination, the Bude-Light; developed a series of early steam-powered road vehicles; and laid claim—still discussed and disputed today—to the blastpipe, a key component in the success of steam locomotives, engines, and other coal-fired systems.

 Events surrounding the failure of his steam vehicle enterprise gave rise to controversy in his time, with considerable polarisation of opinion.
 His daughter Anna Jane Gurney (1816–1895) was devoted to him.
 During her lifetime, she engaged in a campaign to ensure the blastpipe was seen as his invention.

 Biography

 Gurney was born in St Merryn, Cornwall, England on 14 February 1793.
 His unusual Christian name was his grandmother's surname but taken from his godmother who was a Maid of Honour to Queen Charlotte.
 Gurney's grandfather married into money, allowing his father, and to an extent himself, to live as gentlemen.

 He was schooled at the Grammar School at Truro, where he showed an interest in contemporary sciences; and had the opportunity through friends to meet Richard Trevithick and see his 'Puffing Devil', a full-size steam road carriage, at Camborne.

 After school he took a medical education with a Dr. Avery at Wadebridge, succeeding to the whole practice in 1813, and providing him with sufficient income to marry Elizabeth Symons, a farmer's daughter from Launcells, in 1814.
 The couple settled in Wadebridge where their daughter Anna Jane was born in January 1815.
 He practised as a surgeon, but he also became interested in chemistry and mechanical science; he was also an accomplished pianist, and constructed his own piano, described as a 'large instrument'.

 He moved with his family to London in 1820, apparently discontented with rural life and wishing to seek his fortune.
 The family settled at 7 Argyle Street, near Hanover Square, where Gurney continued his practice as a surgeon.
 There he expanded his scientific knowledge and started giving a series of lectures on the elements of chemical science to the Surrey Institution, where he was appointed lecturer in 1822.
 A son, Goldsworthy John, was also born to the couple in that year, at Launcells (later to die relatively young in 1847).

 A skill attributed to Gurney was an ability to express scientific thought on paper and through lectures.
 His lectures in the 1822-3 period included one on the application of steam power to road vehicles.
 He was also of a practical bent, and in 1823 was awarded an Isis gold medal of the Royal Society of Arts for devising an oxy-hydrogen blowpipe.